jxnl/blog/docs/services.md

 - *How do we build a system that can improve over time using user feedback?*
 - *How do we set goals, prioritize experiments, and allocate resources?*

-I'm not a researcher stuck on shiny models.
-Instead, I'll guide you towards practical solutions.

-- Create simple baselines
-- Focus on simple systems
-- Prioritize business outcomes

-These principles ensure that your AI initiatives remain grounded in real-world applications and deliver tangible results.

 You might wonder why I don't start my own company.
 Sadly, a [hand injury](./writing/posts/hands-part-1.md) limits how much I can code.
 Because of this, I want my coding time to have the biggest impact possible.
 That's why I mainly focus on [instructor](https://python.useinstructor.com) and [education](./systematically-improve-your-rag.md).